aktionknight/Adobe-submission/interface/README.md

 ## Interface (Local)
+IMP : if gemini 2.5 flash doesnt work, revert to 1.5 flash instead,

 Run a local web app that uses 1B logic and Adobe PDF Embed.

 Prerequisites:
 - Python 3.9+ installed and on PATH